guzzle/guzzle/docs/clients.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It sometimes is useful to throw exceptions immediately when the occur.
 The
-following exmaple shows how to use an event listener to throw exceptions
+following example shows how to use an event listener to throw exceptions
 immeditaley and prevent subsequent requests from being sent.

 .. code-block:: php